thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/122-1-05-Evolving-Wilds.markdown

 flavor: "The land is ever resilient.
 Should it die, it will be reborn."
 ---

-<span class="tip mana-icon mana-t" title="Tap">T</span>, Sacrifice Evolving Wilds: Search your library for a basic land card and put it onto the battlefield tapped.
+<span class="Tap">T</span>, Sacrifice Evolving Wilds: Search your library for a basic land card and put it onto the battlefield tapped.
 Then shuffle your library.